OUR TEAM

 Contact Carolyn

-• While studying cellular biology and physiology at Cal State University Long Beach, her love for numbers and spreadsheets drew her to bookkeeping and accounting.
-After nearly a decade in the private sector, she joined the Friends in 2017.
-Intent on creating more opportunities for the community to connect with nature, she is currently helping to expand the volunteer, internship, and docent programs.
+• While studying cellular biology at Cal State University Long Beach, her love for numbers and spreadsheets drew her to bookkeeping and accounting.
+After nearly a decade in the private sector, she joined the Friends in 2017, intent on working with passionate people dedicated to creating more opportunities for the community to connect with nature.

 In her free time, Dani enjoys hiking, camping, and rock climbing.
 She frequently volunteers for local causes and also raises and trains service dogs for the blind.